 And when it hit so, so very close to home, I knew that I had to do something.

-I have worked nonstop to spread the word that anti bullying rallies and events just aren't enough and aren't making the difference that we want them to.
+I have worked nonstop to spread the word that anti bullying rallies and events just aren't enough and aren't making the difference that you want them to.
 That it's time for something radically different.
 Something freshly squeezed.
-Something that sees the line that has been drawn in the sand about the way that we treat each other online, and steps right over it to draw a new one.
+Something that sees the line that has been drawn in the sand about the way that people treat each other online, and steps right over it to draw a new one.

 In this article, I am going to: